Chadtech/elm-gulp-coffeescript-stylus-lodash-browserify-boilerplate/readme.md

 This is my

-# Elm-0.17 Gulp Coffeescript Stylus Lodash Browserify Boilerplate
+# Elm Gulp Coffeescript Stylus Lodash Browserify Boilerplate

 Its basically a template development environment with all of my favorite dependencies.
 It also might be useful to look at, if you are learning how to use Elm (especially you share my programming orientation).